auth0/docs/articles/native-platforms/wpf-winforms/01-login.md

 There are three options to do the integration:

 1. Using [Auth0 Lock](/lock) inside a Web View (this is the simplest way with only a few lines of code required).
-2. Creating your own UI (more work, but higher control the UI and overall experience).
+2. Creating your own UI (more work, but higher control of the UI and overall experience).
 3. Using specific username and password.

 ### Option 1: Auth0 Lock

-To start with, we'd recommend using __Lock__.
+To start, we'd recommend using __Lock__.
 Here is a snippet of code to copy & paste on your project.
 Since we are using `await` (.NET 4.5 or greater), your method needs to be `async`:

 ${snippet(meta.snippets.setup)}